Luracast/Restler/README.md

 ### 5.

-Protect your api, authenticate and alow valid users
+Protect your api, authenticate and allow valid users

 ```php
 <?php